 To learn how to add users, assign them to groups, and create custom groups and roles, see Manage users.

-Pro and Enterprise edition organizations can create and configure access grants.
-(Standard edition organizations don't have to think much about access grants.)
-To implement access grants well, you'll need to think about what groups you'll need, what roles those groups should have, and what account access those groups should have.
+Pro and Enterprise edition organizations can create and configure group access.
+To set up groups optimally, you'll need to think about what groups you'll need, what roles those groups should have, and what account access those groups should have.

-If you have a relatively flat organizational structure, and are okay with all or many of your users having wide administrative access and access to all accounts, you'll probably only need at most a few access grants.
-For example, you might decide to add new access grants to the existing default Admin or User groups, giving those roles access to other accounts.
-Or, if you need more granular definition over roles and permissions, you'd create access grants that define new groups that have access to specific roles (either our standard roles or custom-defined roles).
+If you have a relatively flat organizational structure, and are okay with all or many of your users having wide administrative access and access to all accounts, you'll probably only need at most a few extra group configurations.
+For example, you might decide to add more accounts to the existing default Admin or User groups.
+Or, if you need more granular definition over roles and permissions, you'd create new groups with access to specific roles (either our standard roles or custom-defined roles).

-- It may help to first plan out how your access grants will be organized.
-How many accounts will you have?
+- It can help to plan out how your groups will be organized.
+Here's a group access planning spreadsheet.
+The kinds of question you may want to answer are: How many accounts will you have?
 What user groups will get access to which roles and which accounts?
 Will you use our default groups and roles or create your own custom groups and roles?

-For an explanation of how user access to accounts and roles works, see User access explained.
+For an explanation of how user access to accounts and roles works, see User management concepts.
 Here are some definitions for some of our user management terms:

 - A New Relic organization is the representation of your organization, containing all your accounts, users, and data.
 For more information, see Organization and account structure.